Rapi Films

-Rapi Films is an Indonesian film production company of mostly exploitation films which was founded in 1968 and was internationally successful mostly in the 1980s.
+PT Rapi Films is an Indonesian film production company of mostly exploitation films which was founded in 1968 and was internationally successful mostly in the 1980s.
 They produced many martial arts films and horror films involving black magic, inspired by old Indonesian legends.
 Directors who worked for them during this period include Ratno Timoer, H. Tjut Djalil and Sisworo Gautama Putra.

 Today they produce mostly TV-series and some feature films.